mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/requestDeclined_owner.PNG)

 **SMS**
-<blockquote>The request for your '%car.name%' by %borrower.name% at %request.startdate% has been declined.
-See %request.url%</blockquote>
+> The request for your '%car.name%' by %borrower.name% at %request.startdate% has been declined.
+See %request.url%

 ### Expired Request (Borrower)